thelocalselma/coopcycle-web/deploy/README.md

 ## Understanding the services in CoopCycle
 * `coopcycle-web` is a PHP webserver that serves a REST API and HTML pages to clients.
 It is where most of the business logic of the system lives.
 * The location server, built out of `coopcycle-web/js/api`, is a node.js application that serves location tracking APIs over WebSockets for tracking and dispatch.
 * Tile38 is an in-memory database for implementing geofencing features.
 You will need to host your own Tile38 server.
+A configuration is included in the `k8s/` directory.
 * OSRM is a routing system for road navigation.
 You will need to host your own OSRM server.
+A configuration is included in the `k8s/` directory.
 * Redis is an in-memory cache database.
 While you may host your own instance of it, it is recommended you utilize a cloud provider's hosting.
 * PostgresSQL is a persistent relational database.
 While you may host your own instance of it, it is recommended you utilize a cloud provider's hosting.

-## Understanding containers: docker-compose vs deploying containers vs kubernetes
+## Understanding deployment options: docker-compose vs deploying containers vs Kubernetes
 Each component of the CoopCycle deployment lives in its own container.
 There are several ways to use these containers.

 * For local development and prototyping, a docker-compose file is provided in the project root.
 Bringing up this set of services will quickly provide you with a running instance of CoopCycle, but it is not suitable for production deployment.
+* You can use the Kubernetes configuration in this repository to quickly deploy a production-ready instance of CoopCycle on a cloud host.
+Kubernetes adds technical complexity to the implementation but you can skip a lot of work by using the k8s configurations as written.
 * Since each component of CoopCycle is containerized, you can run each docker image individually and configure them to connect manually.
 The docker-compose and k8s files serve as good documentation on how the services expect to communicate.
 This requires manual work but it is flexible.
-* You can use the kubernetes configuration in this repository to quickly deploy a production-ready instance of CoopCycle on a cloud host.
-Kubernetes adds technical complexity to the implementation but you can skip a lot of work by using the k8s configurations as written.

 ## Configuring `.env` for deployment
 Instance-specific configuration lives by convention in the `.env` file.
-Begin by coping `.env.dist` to `.env`.
+Begin by copying `.env.dist` to `.env`.
 You should visit all of these settings, but here is a quick tour of settings you will need to modify right away:

 * App configuration
 ```